- Instrument Associate Concertmaster, First Violin

 I started playing the violin when a Suzuki teacher came to my classroom and asked, “Who wants to play the violin?”
 I remember thinking about all the Jascha Heifetz recordings my dad listened to and that my sisters played the violin.
 I raised my hand, thinking, “Of course I’ll learn to play the violin!"

 I honestly don’t have a favorite composer.
-I like Brahms, Mendelssohn, Schubert, Mozart, Bach, Beethoven, Bartok, Saint-Seans.
+I like Brahms, Mendelssohn, Schubert, Prokofiev, Mozart, Bach, Beethoven, Bartok, Saint-Seans.

 Favorite solo piece

 There are so many pieces of music I adore.
 Probably one that rises to the top is the Schubert's Cello Quintet in C by Schubert.
 The second theme in the first movement is worthy of a tombstone!
 (Someone has already done that.)
+It was so very rewarding to perform this movement on the first Des Moines Symphony Spotlight at the Temple concert with my colleagues.

 Other than classical music _____ is on my iPod